Flank/flank/flank-scripts/README.md

 | --result       | Status of IT step from workflow.
 Can be either `success` or `failure`|
 | --url          | Build scan url from IT step|
 | --run-id       | `job.run_id` value from workflow context.
 Used for comment posting|

+### Contribution
+To show all available commands for `contribution` use:
+`flankScripts contribution`

+Available commands are:
+- `linkGitHooks`    Apply a pre-commit hook for Ktlint
+- `applyKtlintToIdea`    Applies Ktlint styling to the current idea project

+#### `linkGithooks`
+Applies a pre-commit hook that runs Ktlint on a commit and fails if there are lint issues.
+It is set to automatically fix issues if it can.

+### `applyKtlintToIdea`
+Applies Ktlint styling to the current idea project, so that correct code styling is upheld.